pabloferg/gcloud-skyscanner-api/README.md

 ```
 gcloud functions deploy Skyscanner-LoopTable --set-env-vars SKYSCANNER_KEY=<YOUR KEY FROM RAPID-API>
 ```
+You will [retrieve the key ](https://github.com/pabloferg/gcloud-skyscanner-api/blob/master/gcloud-skyscanner/src/CF-Skyscanner-APIrequest/helpers.py#L6) in the script.

 4. You will need to create [2 Tables](https://github.com/pabloferg/gcloud-skyscanner-api/blob/master/gcloud-skyscanner/src/setup/createPubsubTopic.py#L13) in BigQuery:
             a) to store the list of destination codes to search on skyscanner,